MileHacker Logo

 • Access to medical clinics and hospitals is readily available.

-• Travel insurance is recommended for visitors.
+• Travel insurance is a good idea for visitors.

 • Pharmacies are throughout the city.